 The daycare center must conduct an evaluation of your child to determine whether they can provide adequate care; they cannot simply refuse based on a disability.
 The only reasons a daycare center can refuse your child is if the accommodation requires a major change, such as having to hire additional staff, or if your child’s presence at the center poses a risk to other kids.

-Damages You Might Be Able to Recover
+Damages You Might Be Able to Recover if Your Child Was Hurt at Daycare

 If your child suffers an injury because of the daycare’s neglect, you need to speak with an attorney about your rights and those of your child.
-In addition to filing a complaint with the state, you may hold the facility legally liable for any injuries your child suffered.
+In addition to filing a report with the state, you may hold the facility legally liable for any injuries your child suffered.

 Speaking with a daycare injury lawyer can provide advice on the options that might be available with your case.
-The number of damages will vary, based on the specifics of the daycare neglect and subsequent injuries to your child.
+The number of damages will vary based on the specifics of the daycare neglect and subsequent injuries to your child.
 These could include:

 - Medical treatment costs that are related to the daycare neglect